superbrothers/kubernetes-docs/kubectl_top_pod.md

 ### Options

 ```
-      --all-namespaces              If present, list the requested object(s) across all namespaces.
+  -A, --all-namespaces              If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.
       --containers                  If present, print usage of containers within a pod.
       --heapster-namespace string   Namespace Heapster service is located in (default "kube-system")
       --heapster-port string        Port name in service to use